 My Thoughts on The Crown & Glory Method

 As you can see, it is a no-fuss regimen that is easy to follow.
 However, I am a little alarmed by the fact that there is no mention of conditioning or deep conditioning the hair.
 I believe conditioning your hair is an important step to follow after your shampoo.
 It will close the cuticle layers of the hair left open by shampooing and give back to the hair some of the oils that are stripped down from washing your hair.
 I believe you should not skip the conditioner.

 As for deep conditioning, the hair needs a proper balance of moisture and protein to strengthen and keep the hair structure hydrated and healthy.
 We should not forget that underneath those hair extensions there is your real hair, that needs to be taken care of.
 So deep conditioning is essential.
 I did, however, find two video tutorials where the method was adapted to the regimen to include hair conditioning and deep conditioning.

 I would say that if you are thinking of following, or are following, this hair care method you should include hair conditioning and deep conditioning.
-My advice would be to do a protein treatment before you start your 2 – 3-month cycle to strengthen the hair, and maybe once more halfway through your cycle.
-Always condition and use a moisturising deep conditioner when you wash your hair.
+My advice would be to do a protein treatment before you start your 6 – 8-week cycle to strengthen the hair, and maybe once more halfway through your cycle.
+Always condition and use a moisturising deep conditioner when you wash your hair (both watered down to avoid residue on the hair).
 To further benefit from your intended “hair growth cycle”, why not trim the ends of your hair and start on a healthy note?
 As with other hair methods, you can make adaptations to suit your needs.